rogeriogrossi/Neural_Network/README.md

 # Neural Networks with tensorflow and pytorch

-Exploring Neural Networks applications as:
+Exploring Neural Networks applications such as:
 - Classification
 - Regression
 - Autoencoders